 Thomas J. Pingel

 My current research involves developing and testing visualizations in support of disaster relief and event response in urban areas.
-LIDAR technology is a key component in the visualization pipeline, since it produces a precise spatial record of the environment at a comparitively low cost.
+LIDAR technology is a key component in the visualization pipeline, since it produces a precise spatial record of the environment at a comparatively low cost.
 Part of my work focuses the development of algorithms to process and decompose the LIDAR stream.
-A complementary portion of my work focuses on the development and human subjects testing of novel visualizations of LIDAR data in support of archaelogy, navigation, and scene analysis.
+A complementary portion of my work focuses on the development and human subjects testing of novel visualizations of LIDAR data in support of archaeology, navigation, and scene analysis.
 I am interested in both 2D and immersive 3D representations of the environment derived from point-cloud data.

 Another main branch of my work explores the concept of spatial decision making in navigation, since navigation provides an ideal platform to explore the intersection of strategy, cognitive maps, and geovisualizations.
 I am particularly interested in accounting for preferences and strategies, and have looked at the concept of strategic disposition, the role of vision and scale in search behavior, route asymmetry, and computational models of human movement over mountainous terrain.
 Ongoing work centers on increasing the predictive power of the slope-based human movement models that I have developed.